Formability

 Formability is the ability of a given metal workpiece to undergo plastic deformation without being damaged.
 The plastic deformation capacity of metallic materials, however, is limited to a certain extent, at which point, the material could experience tearing or fracture (breakage).

 Processes affected by the formability of a material include: rolling, extrusion, forging, rollforming, stamping, and hydroforming.

 Fracture strain

 A general parameter that indicates the formability and ductility of a material is the fracture strain which is determined by a uniaxial tensile test (see also fracture toughness).
 The strain identified by this test is defined by elongation with respect to a reference length.
 For example, a length of 80 mm is used for the standardized uniaxial test of flat specimens, pursuant to EN 10002.
-It is important to note that deformation is homogeneous up to uniform elongation.
+Deformation is homogeneous up to uniform elongation.
 Strain subsequently localizes until fracture occurs.
 Fracture strain is not an engineering strain since distribution of the deformation is inhomogeneous within the reference length.
 Fracture strain is nevertheless a rough indicator of the formability of a material.
 Typical values of the fracture strain are: 7% for ultra-high-strength material, and over 50% for mild-strength steel.